rmorillo/backpool-c/readme.md

 <h3>What is a backpool?</h3>

-<b>backpool</b> is a data structure that can be effectively used in real-time event processing.
+<b>backpool</b> is a data structure designed real-time event processing.
 It uses pre-allocated memory and provides zero-based historical or 'backward' access to its pool items.

 <h3>Writing</h3>